quasar-pankaj/tarot_stories/README.md

 2. Delete an Item - Swipe the item either towards left or right.
 3. Search for a project or journal - type the search string in the textfield on top.
 4. Sorting Projects or Journals - Use the buttons on top.
 Red is for sorting Ascending or descending.
 Green to sort alphabetically, Date created, Date modified.
 The defaults are sort descending on date modified.
+5. Kindly refer to the Wiki for detailed tutorial on how to use this app.

 #### The Initial screen -
 ![Screenshot from 2023-01-12 16-47-25](https://user-images.githubusercontent.com/4270836/212056299-38f0c6a8-523d-461b-b332-5f3757c931b7.png)